Welcome to the City of Lake Butler

 [email protected]

-The Phase II Water Shortage will go into effect on March 17.
-A link to the order can be found here.
+A Modified Phase II Water Shortage will go into effect on April 22, 2026.

 The District continues to encourage voluntary water reductions among all users, including residents, visitors, businesses, agricultural producers, and other water users.
 Permittees are encouraged to prepare for worsening drought conditions and the implementation of additional regulatory measures.